-Some of you might be considering the Sunshine State for an upcoming trip, whether it’s this summer or later.
+Some of you might be considering the Sunshine State for an upcoming trip this fall or winter.
 While I much prefer Miami personally (for a variety of reasons I’ll share in an upcoming post)…

 Either one of Florida’s 2 major coastal metropolitan areas is a great choice for a long weekend getaway.